 CUREC 1A is the ethics form used primarily in the Social Sciences and Humanities.
 CUREC forms should be typewritten and submitted for approval at least 30 days before the research is due to start.
-If you are planning to undertake fieldwork during the long summer vacation (which it is expected that you will) then you must submit your CUREC form by 12 noon on Friday of Week 4 of Trinity Term.
+If you are planning to undertake fieldwork during the Christmas break, you must submit your CUREC form by 12 noon on Friday of Week 4 of Michaelmas Term, and if you are planning to undertake fieldwork during the Easter break you must submit your CUREC form by 12 noon on Friday of Week 4 of Hilary Term.